-from the can-we-call-you-hollywood-video? dept
+from the we-sell-books-for-a-living!-please-buy-fewer-titles-from-us! dept

 Hachette has been hard at work dragging its reputation through the mud.
 You may remember it from a few weeks ago, when it greeted Tor's announcement that it was going DRM-free with "HAHAHA but no, seriously, there will be DRM."
 This move seems ill-advised at best, what with some authors banding together to offer their titles to libraries for $dirt cheap, a price that falls more in line with the economic realities of the average library.

 Hachette isn't the only publishing fish in the sea (and not even the only fish to jack up its prices -- Random House dialed its prices up 300% in March).
 Hachette is one of several publishers, many of whom haven't increased prices (or at least, not as severely).
 Of course, other publishers have gone other routes, including limiting the number of lends on their ebooks, making their digital offerings the equivalent of poorly manufactured physical books (Falls Apart After 26 Uses!).
 As a whole, the Big Six treat libraries like an intrusive vagrant.

 So the current state of the library ebook market is this:I realize the publishers are running businesses, not charities, but those on the end of these price hikes are running something much closer to a charity than a business, relying on late fees, used book sales and donations to keep their shelves stocked.
 Considering many potential customers use libraries as tools for discovery, it would seem to be in their best interest to get as many of their titles in front of readers as possible, rather than price themselves out of a well-respected lending system.

 - 2 major publishers which charge high prices (Hachette, Random House)

 - 2 major publishers which won’t sell at all (Macmillan, Simon & Schuster)

 - Penguin, which is only selling ebooks to libraries grudgingly and with support for the Kindle explicitly blocked